Jiaguang-NEU/SAM-RSP/README.md

 This repo is mainly built based on [SAM](https://segment-anything.com), and [BAM](https://github.com/chunbolang/BAM).
 Thanks for their great work!

 ````
-This paper is currently being reviewed by the Image and Vision Computing journal.
+This paper has been accepted by the Image and Vision Computing journal.